SimHoZebs/personal-site/src/content/blogs/2023 Reflection & 2024 Goals.md

 > *Meet more people... and find opportunities to gain real developer experience.*

+### Education

+I completed my Associate's Degree this year and finally started my Bachelor's this August.
 A lot changed very quickly after I started my Bachelor's in Computer Science.

+To learn how I got to this point in life, read [How Did I Get Here?](How%20Did%20I%20Get%20Here.md)
+### Hackathons

 ![](../../assets/blogs/hackathon.png)

 I participated in two largest Hackathons in Florida and secured winning positions!
 In ShellHacks, my team placed second in Google's challenge, and in KnightHacks, first place in RBC & Microsoft's challenge.
 I was very fortunate to have friends that resonated with my ideas and worked hard to bring them to life.
 I never meant to, but I learned I'm pretty comfortable taking the role of a leader when it comes to software development.

+### Team Software Development
-Right after, I started volunteering as a developer for a research lab to build software for a wearable device.
+Right after, I started volunteering as a developer for a [research lab in my school](https://mae.ucf.edu/joonpark/) to build software for a wearable device.
 This was the first time I started working with a team long term.
-I quickly understood the codebase and practically took over the development, but there were some challenges along the way with the lack of processes for communicating ideas.
-This has verified my understanding and knowledge of asynchronous communication, software development, and project management.
-It's been a good experience for improving clear communication of ideas and managing safe, incremental enhancement/migration of codebase.
+I quickly understood the codebase and practically took over the development.
+This experience verified my understanding and knowledge of software development and project management.
+It also helped me get up to date with React Native development (the last time I tried was [2 years ago](https://github.com/SimHoZebs/react-native-alarm-app) ) and learn how complicated it can be to work with Bluetooth connectivity. t's been a good experience for improving clear communication of ideas and managing safe, incremental enhancement/migration of codebase.

+It wasn't without its challenges - there were immediate issues with the lack of processes for communicating ideas and the lack of motivation from the team.
+The project was delayed significantly in my attempts to ensure everyone contributed to parts of the project and gain experience in software development.
+All I could do was to offer support, but it was pointless without their attempts to contribute.

+I learned that when you're changing a light bulb, having too many people only slows down the installation.
+Regardless,

+### Career development
 I also spoke with dozens of recruiters and people within the industry throughout my internship search.
 There were a lot of scuffed moments, but ultimately, I am much better speaking to strangers than I was before.

 ![](../../assets/blogs/walmart-bye.png)